Colonial Brazil: The Age of Exploration

 Portuguese seafarers in the early fifteenth century, as an extension of the Portuguese Reconquista, began to expand from a small area of the Iberian Peninsula, to seizing the Muslim fortress of Ceuta in North Africa.
 Its maritime exploration then proceeded down the coast of West Africa and across the Indian Ocean to the south Asian subcontinent, as well as the Atlantic islands off the coast of Africa on the way.
 They sought sources of gold, ivory, and African slaves, high value goods in the African trade.
 The Portuguese set up fortified trading feitorias (factories), whereby permanent, fairly small commercial settlements anchored trade in a region.

 The initial costs of setting up these commercial posts was borne by private investors, who in turn received hereditary titles and commercial advantages.
 From the Portuguese Crown's point of view, its realm was expanded with relatively little cost to itself.
 On the Atlantic islands of the Azores, Madeira, and São Tomé, the Portuguese began plantation production of sugarcane using forced labor, a precedent for Brazil's sugar production in the sixteenth and seventeenth centuries.
-The forced laborers were indigenous peoples.

-The Portuguese "discovery" of Brazil was preceded by a series of treaties between the kings of Portugal and Castile, following Portuguese sailings down the coast of Africa to India and the voyages to the Caribbean of the Genoese mariner sailing for Castile, Christopher Columbus.
+The Portuguese discovery of Brazil was preceded by a series of treaties between the kings of Portugal and Castile, following Portuguese sailings down the coast of Africa to India and the voyages to the Caribbean of the Genoese mariner sailing for Castile, Christopher Columbus.
 The most decisive of these treaties was the Treaty of Tordesillas, signed in 1494, which created the Tordesillas Meridian, dividing the world between the two kingdoms.
 All land discovered or to be discovered east of that meridian was to be the property of Portugal, and everything to the west of it went to Spain.

 The Tordesillas Meridian divided South America into two parts, leaving a large chunk of land to be exploited by the Spaniards.
 The Treaty of Tordesillas has been called the earliest document in Brazilian history, since it determined that part of South America would be settled by Portugal instead of Spain.
 The Treaty of Tordesillas was an item of dispute for more than two and a half centuries but clearly established the Portuguese in America.
-It was replaced by the Treaty of Madrid, in 1750 and both reflect the present extent of Brazil's coastline.
+It was replaced by the Treaty of Madrid in 1750, and both reflect the present extent of Brazil's coastline.